Supporting and Improving the Affordable Housing and Sustainable Communities Program

 Analyzing the Intersection of Displacement, Race, and Fair Housing

 With support from The San Francisco Foundation, the California Housing Partnership is currently engaged in a research project documenting the relationship between rental housing affordability and patterns of displacement, segregation, and unequal access to opportunity for low-income people of color in San Francisco, Alameda, Contra Costa Counties since 2000.
 The results of the research will be used to inform state AFFH policies as well as local policymakers about current displacement patterns as well as to provide them with housing policy-related ideas for mitigating displacement.
-The Urban Displacement Project at UC Berkeley is our partner on this project, which will conclude with a publication of our findings in the Fall of 2018.
+The Urban Displacement Project at UC Berkeley is our partner on this project.
+Our findings were published in three reports in Fall 2018.
 We are seeking funding to expand this research to other parts of the State.

 Increasing Public Access to Affordable Housing Data